-HOF WEEKEND CREDENTIALS: Hall of Fame Weekend 2021 will be held July 23-26 with the annual Induction Ceremony scheduled to take place on Sunday, July 25...The Weekend will feature the annual Awards Presentation at Doubleday Field on Saturday, July 24 at 4:30 p.m....Class of 2020 members Derek Jeter, Marvin Miller, Ted Simmons and Larry Walker will be honored during the Induction Ceremony along with any members of the Class of 2021...Admission to the Ceremony is free and the ceremony will be broadcast live on MLB Network...Media credential applications for Hall of Fame Weekend will be accepted starting May 1, 2021, at credentials.mlb.com...
+HOF WEEKEND CREDENTIALS: Hall of Fame Weekend 2021 will be held July 23-26 with the annual Induction Ceremony scheduled to take place on Sunday, July 25...The Weekend will feature the annual Awards Presentation at Doubleday Field on Saturday, July 24 at 4:30 p.m...Class of 2020 members Derek Jeter, Marvin Miller, Ted Simmons and Larry Walker will be honored during the Induction Ceremony along with any members of the Class of 2021...Admission to the Ceremony is free and the Ceremony will be broadcast live on MLB Network...Media credential applications for Hall of Fame Weekend will be accepted starting May 1, 2021, at credentials.mlb.com...
 For more information, please visit baseballhall.org/media-info.

-CLASS OF 2020 CONNECTS WITH FANS DURING FACEBOOK LIVE EVENTS JULY 23-26

-As big league baseball makes its season debut, the National Baseball Hall of Fame Class of 2020 will headline a slate of virtual events July 23-26 in honor of what would have been Hall of Fame Weekend 2020...Class of 2020 members Derek Jeter, Marvin Miller, Ted Simmons and Larry Walker will each be spotlighted in hour-long Legends of the Game programs starting at 12 p.m.
-ET Thursday, Friday, Saturday and Sunday on the Museum's Facebook page at facebook.com/baseballhall and on the Museum's YouTube page at youtube.com/thebaseballhall ...In anticipation of the return of baseball's best weekend next summer, these virtual events will feature the Hall of Famers and special guests as they reflect on their careers and the distinction of receiving the game's greatest honor...Follow these events on social media via the hashtag #HOF2020...The schedule includes:
+CLASS OF 2020 CONNECTS WITH FANS DURING VIRTUAL HALL OF FAME WEEKEND EVENTS: The National Baseball Hall of Fame's Class of 2020 members Derek Jeter, Marvin Miller, Ted Simmons and Larry Walker were each spotlighted in Legends of the Game programs during the July 23-26, 2020, weekend...In anticipation of the return of baseball's best weekend next summer, these virtual events featured the Hall of Famers and special guests as they reflected on their careers and the distinction of receiving the game's greatest honor...These programs are available for viewing at the Museum's Facebook page at facebook.com/baseballhall and on the Museum's YouTube page at youtube.com/thebaseballhall.